anynines/a9s-kubernetes-training/website/docs/postgresql/40-building-the-pg-stateful-set/40-replication-user.md

 ## Summary

 After defining the StatefulSet with its `3` replicas, a script to create the replication user had to be created.
 The script has been implemented to be idempotent which allows running it several times while the replication user is only created once.
-We had to make a decision how to deliver the script to the StatefulSet's Pods and chose to use containerize it as a *utility* container image.
+We had to make a decision how to deliver the script to the StatefulSet's Pods and chose to containerize it as a *utility* container image.
 This makes sense as the script will be shared across all data service instances and is unlikely to be changed very often.

 With all the work you have invested so far, it is now time to use the streaming replication and verify that it's working as expected.